wellyshen/react-cool-form/docs/api-reference/use-form.md

 setErrors((prevErrors) => ({ ...prevErrors, firstName: "Required" }));
 ```

-We can clear the `errors` of the form state by the following way:
+We can clear the `errors` of the form state as the following way:

 ```js
 setErrors();